See exclusive deals in your area

 With its combination of style, on-road comfort, power, and track-ready handling, the 2017 Audi R8 is a worthy competitor for the likes of the McLaren 650S, Mercedes-Benz AMG GT, Porsche 911 Turbo, and even the Chevrolet Corvette Z06.
 A less-expensive base model, likely to be added later in the model year, will only expand its appeal.

-On our scale to 10, the R8 earns a score of 8.4.
+On our scale to 10, the R8 earns an overall score of 8.4.
 (Read more about how we rate cars.)

 Audi R8 styling and performance

 The new R8’s looks are an evolution of the stunning first-generation model.
 It has the low-slung stance of a supercar, with the cab pushed forward and the coupe body sloping back in a continuous arch to the rear spoiler.
 Audi has put a greater emphasis on horizontal lines, making the car 1.6 inches wider, and giving the sides wider shoulders.
 Those shoulders now interrupt the familiar side blades, making these design flourishes two pieces each instead of one.
 The grille is also flatter and wider, and its trapezoidal shape creates a natural flow into the wedge-shaped LED headlights.

 The R8 is built on the Modular Sportscar System (MSS) platform that also underpins the Huracan from corporate partner Lamborghini.
 A mostly aluminum spaceframe, MSS also uses carbon fiber to provide extra rigidity to the firewall and central tunnel.
 The structure is about 70 pounds lighter than that of the outgoing R8, contributing to an overall weight loss of roughly 110 pounds.
 It also boasts 40 percent more torsional stiffness, thanks in part to a pair of X braces, one on top of the engine and one behind it.